joshhornby/joshhornby.github.io/_posts/2026-02-17-scope-creep-and-how-to-fight-it.md

 Present the trade-offs.
 "We can add this feature, but it means either pushing the deadline or cutting something else.
 Which would you prefer?"
 Force a decision rather than absorbing the cost silently.

 If the team committed to a deadline, additions should require clear trade-offs.
 Don't let creep quietly extend timelines.
 Make it a choice.
+And [keep your manager informed](/managing-up-as-tech-lead) as scope shifts.
+They'll need to manage expectations upward too.

 When scope changes, record what changed and why.
 This creates accountability and helps prevent further creep.